-Miguel Branco is a leading Portuguese artist of his generation.
-His work has been featured in numerous Portugauese and Intenational exhibitions.
-Selected exhibitions include Museé de la Chasse et de la Nature (Paris), Pavilhão Branco, Museu da Cidade (Lisbon), Fundação Calouste Gulbenkian (Lisbon), MUDAM, Musée D’Art Moderne Grand Duc Jean (Luxembourg), Culturgest (Lisbon), Museu de Serralves (Porto, Portugal) among other.
+The work of Miguel Branco has been featured in numerous Portuguese and International exhibitions.
+Selected exhibitions include Musée de la Chasse et de la Nature (Paris), Pavilhão Branco, Museu da Cidade (Lisbon), Fundação Calouste Gulbenkian (Lisbon), MUDAM, Musée D’Art Moderne Grand Duc Jean (Luxembourg), Culturgest (Lisbon), Museu de Serralves (Porto, Portugal) and Fundação Carmona e Costa, (Lisbon) among other.

 Branco’s work is part of the collection of the Ar.Co, Centro de Arte e Comunicação Visual (Lisbon), Caixa Geral de Depósitos (Lisbon), Centro de Arte Moderna da Fundação Calouste Gulbenkian (Lisbon), Fundação Carmona e Costa (Lisbon), Fundação EDP (Lisbon), Fundação Luso-Americana para o Desenvolvimento (Lisbon), Musée d’Art Moderne Grand-Duc Jean (Luxembourg), Museu de Arte Contemporânea (Funchal, Madeira, Portugal), Museu de Arte Moderna, Fundação de Serralves (Oporto, Portugal), among other.